 - Prepare your garlic and mushrooms.
 If you have a garlic press, use it to press the garlic.
 Otherwise, peel the garlic and mince it with a knife.
 Rinse your mushrooms in a stream of cold water and use a vegetable brush or paper towels to get rid of the dirt.
 Pat the mushrooms dry.

-- To peel the onions, slice off the root end and use your fingers to peel off the skin.
+To peel the onions, slice off the root end (the flat end).
+Use your fingers to peel off the skin, or grasp the long end and gently squeeze to pop out the onion.

 - While the chicken and vegetables are simmering, set out your butter to soften.
 Cook your bacon in a pan on the stove or in the microwave.
 Pat the bacon with paper towels to absorb the grease and use kitchen scissors, if you have them, to cut the bacon into small pieces.